melangue/bspwm-window-titles/readme.md

 # bspwm_window_titles daemon

 This script gives you the possibility to show all window titles on your current bspwm desktop on your bar.
+Allows for directly clicking on a window name to focus the window and styling (with polybar format tags).

 Works with multi head and has been tested with polybar.
 It needs to be launched as a daemon inside your `bspwmrc`.